 This process is fine if you’re experienced, but it can take up a lot of energy, especially if you’re not 100% happy with one particular part.

-We all know the situation where we walk back into the studio the next day, fire up the system and wait with baited breath to review the painstaking work of the day before, only to be disappointed.
+We all know the situation where you walk back into the studio the next day, fire up the system and wait with baited breath to review the painstaking work of the day before, only to be disappointed.
 It’s not the same, it doesn’t have the same energy, the melody doesn’t quite sit right, and so on.

 In all honesty there probably is a good idea in there somewhere, but you didn’t give it the time, space or respect it needed because you were too busy setting up all of the sidechain routing or tweaking the arpeggiator.
-We’ve all been there, you’re not alone.

 As romantic as the process of writing music appears, there is a lot of repetition.
 A heck of a lot of repetition in actual fact.